 In the food industry, marketing through images is very important.
 Photos of beautifully served dishes, fresh ingredients, the amazing atmosphere at the restaurant, or photos of the chef conjuring up “something out of nothing” – say more than a 1000 words.

-That is why social media – allowing you to reach a wide audience with short, interactive posts – is a great promotion channel for restaurants.
+That is why social media marketing for restaurants is important – allowing you to reach a wide audience with short, interactive posts – is a great promotion channel

 But what kind of content should you create in order to be successful on social media?